Product-Mix Auctions and Tropical Geometry: Product-Mix Auctions.

-\begin{example} Even if $A = \sum_{j =1}^J A^j$ contains all integer points in the its convex hull, competitive equilibrium may fail to exist.
-Suppose we have two types of goods and two agents, with utility functions shown in Figure~\ref{fig:subdivision}.
-Although the bundle $(1,1)$ is in $A$, the aggregate utility at $(1,1)$ is so small that there is no price at which $(1,1)$ is in the aggregate demand set.
+\begin{example} Even when $A = \conv_\Z(A)$, competitive equilibrium may fail to exist.
+Suppose we have two types of goods and two agents, with valuation functions shown in Figure~\ref{fig:subdivision}.
+Although the bundle $(1,1)$ is in $A$, the aggregate valuation at $(1,1)$ is so small that there is no price at which $(1,1)$ is in the aggregate demand set. \end{example}